-- E2.
+E2.
 Illustration from video: The parent said, “I love that idea.
-I think that’s the kind of thing we can make some progress on.”
-Both nodded affirmatively.
+I think that could really help him make some progress” Both nodded affirmatively.

 E2.
 Question for reflection: How can the parent and the administrator ensure that an idea they both ‘love’, is in the child’s best interest?

 Identify two or three ways that you might apply information from this Study Guide to challenging situations in your personal or professional life.
 What changes in your communication can you make that may result in more satisfying conversations and positive outcomes?